vinlin24/rr-test-suite/README.md

 ### (3) Convert Input Lists to Input File

 Alternatively, it's much easier to write test cases directly into the online solver instead of filling out a new processes.txt.
-I also provide a [from_solver](from_solver) script that converts the space-separated input lists into a file in a format ready to be loaded by ./rr:
+I also provide a [from_solver](from_solver) script that converts the space-separated input lists a format recognized by ./rr:

 ```console
 $ ./from_solver '0 2 4 5' '7 4 1 4'